Why does your client want you to have workers' compensation insurance?

 Workers' comp costs for small IT businesses

-In our sample insurance quotes for IT contractors, you can find detailed cost estimates for workers' comp and other common coverages.
+On our cost page for IT contractors, you can find cost estimates for workers' comp and other common coverages.
 Here's the gist:

 - Workers' comp for IT contractors typically costs $352 to $643 in annual premiums (i.e., about $1 or $2 a day).